-- Abide by professional codes of conduct (e.g. Nursing & Midwifery Council, General Medical Council, Health and Care Professions Council, and Healthcare Support Workers). - Consider not disclosing their profession and / or who they work for, in order to minimise any reputational risks and for their own personal safety. - Be aware that they are legally liable for any content they write or present online whether this was posted during work hours, during breaks or when not at work, even if that information originated from another source. - Ensure their postings are not in breach of any Hospital policy and / or procedure. - Ensure that any inappropriate information or material published on their networking pages or blogs, is removed immediately and measures put in place to avoid any further re-occurrences. - Ensure their profile and related content is consistent with how they would present themselves to the Hospital's Board, colleagues, peers and other organisations. - Consider whether they wish to be associated with information and / or views published online by a group or forum before accepting any request to join that group. - Consider the potential impact of their activities in respect of professional conduct online as misconduct could lead to disciplinary action and gross misconduct to dismissal. - Give consideration to the principles of the NHS Scotland 'Give Respect, Get Respect' initiative for Dignity at Work which includes helpful tips on 'Netiquette' which can also be applied to social media interactions.
+- Abide by professional codes of conduct (e.g. Nursing & Midwifery Council, General Medical Council, Health and Care Professions Council, and Healthcare Support Workers). - Consider not disclosing their profession and / or who they work for, in order to minimise any reputational risks and for their own personal safety. - Be aware that they are legally liable for any content they write or present online whether this was posted during work hours, during breaks or when not at work, even if that information originated from another source. - Ensure their postings are not in breach of any Hospital policy and / or procedure. - Ensure that any inappropriate information or material published on their networking pages or blogs, is removed immediately and measures put in place to avoid any further re-occurrences. - Ensure their profile and related content is consistent with how they would present themselves to the Hospital's Board, colleagues, peers and other organisations. - Consider whether they wish to be associated with information and / or views published online by a group or forum before accepting any request to join that group. - Consider the potential impact of their activities in respect of professional conduct online as misconduct could lead to disciplinary action and gross misconduct to dismissal. - Understand their online privacy settings, i.e. who can see their information / personal details, and be mindful of identity theft in relation to personal information disclosed. - Make it clear that they are not speaking on behalf of the State Hospital or NHSScotland when discussing their work.
+They should use a disclaimer such as 'the views expressed here are my own and do not necessarily reflect the views of my employer'.

-- Understand their online privacy settings, i.e. who can see their information / personal details, and be mindful of identity theft in relation to personal information disclosed. - Make it clear that they are not speaking on behalf of the State Hospital or NHS Scotland if they talk about the work they do for the State Hospital or NHS Scotland.
-They should use a disclaimer such as 'the views expressed here are my own and do not necessarily reflect the views of my employer'. - Not let their personal use of social media interfere with their job.
+• Not let their personal use of social media interfere with their job.